NWChemEx-Project/Utilities/docs/source/making_an_ostream.rst

 ``traits_type::eof()``.

-For writing data to a buffer ``overflow`` and ``xsputn`` are the major virtual functions to be aware of.
+For writing data to a buffer ``overflow`` and ``xsputn`` are the major virtual functions you need to implement.
 Depending on how your buffer works you also want to be aware of:

 - ``sync`` called when the user wants to force a flush.
 By default this function does nothing.
 So if your buffer does not automatically write its data to its